 The traumatized child may have trouble focusing in school, may be oppositional or angry, or may tune out.
 Especially as adolescence arrives, the traumatized young person may suffer from anxiety, depression, or anger and is much more likely to use alcohol or other drugs and to engage in risky behaviors.
 Both neglect or trauma in infancy or early childhood and high stress in the last trimester of pregnancy also make it much more likely that trauma experienced later in life will lead to serious symptoms (if the person is not already suffering).

-That landmark study mentioned in the first section above, known as the ACEs study, found that one in eight people surveyed had experienced four or more potentially traumatizing events or ongoing situations in their childhood.
+That landmark study mentioned in the first section above, known as the ACEs study, found that one in twelve people surveyed had experienced four or more potentially traumatizing events or ongoing situations in their childhood.
+(Other research suggests that this number could be as high as twice that.)
 The researchers, Vincent Felitti and Robert Anda, also found a long list of other adverse health effects linked to trauma in childhood.
 You can read more about the origins of the ACEs study here.
 The original paper presenting these results, and many many other papers examining this data, can be found at the CDC’s ACE Study site.

 So What is Normal?